 Customer Journey Analytics is the best tool you can find to show that your calculations using business metrics are really linked to CX.
 Here’s what this tool can do for you:

-- segment your customers – this operation must be conducted focusing on your clients’ behavior, not only relying on metrics like NPS.
-Identify the customers that bring high revenue and those who have strategic importance.
+- Segment your customers – this operation must be conducted focusing on your clients’ behavior, not only relying on metrics like NPS.
+Identify the customers that bring high revenue and those who have strategic importance;

 Conclusions on CX strategies

 Regarding your product, keep it simple to use and remember that details make a great difference, so pay attention to them.
 Be a therapist for your customers if necessary!
-Listen to their complaints or problems, congratulate them on their birthdays, constantly learn about their needs and behaviour, and create personalized products and messages.
-Watch the customer engagement progress closely and don’t neglect the way your company handles problems that your customers might have after buying your product.
+Listen to their complaints or problems, congratulate them on their birthdays, constantly learn about their needs and behavior, and create personalized products and messages.
+Watch the customer engagement progress closely, and don’t neglect the way your company handles problems your customers might have after buying your product.